Compare the best CFD brokers for trading

 Similarly, if you sell an asset for £400 and the price falls to £230, your profit would be the difference between 400 and 230, which is £170.
 Usually, selling a CFD asset using a short trade involves borrowing the asset from the broker and selling at a high price (£400 in this example), then buying the asset once more at a lower price (£230), then returning the asset to the broker and pocketing the difference between the contract prices.
-This is why CFD trading is all about trading the contract price differences of the assets being traded.
+This is why contract-for-difference trading is all about trading the price differences of the assets being traded.

 How do CFD broker platforms work?

 The principal aspect of CFD trade is that no exchange of the underlying asset takes place.
 The participants in the trades are only trading the difference in prices of the contracts.
 These contracts are based on the prices of the underlying assets themselves.